SegiH/WatchList/README.md

 Sort By - Sort WatchList or WatchList items

 Sort Order - Sort direction which is ascending or descending

+These options are available in Settings:

+Dark Mode - Toggle dark or light mode.
+This is on by default.

+Show WLI - When you add a movie or show, it will be added as a WatchList Item record.
+The WatchList Item is hidden by default but can be show by enabling this toggle.

+Archived - If you add a WatchList record and decide not to continue watching the movie or TV show, you can archive that WatchList record.
+The WatchList record will not be visible any more in WatchList.
+If you want to find it again, enable the "Archived" toggle.

+Auto Add - After you add a WatchListItem, if you want to immediately add a WatchList record to record when you watched a movie or show, enable this feature.
+If it is off, you will need to click on the plus sign in WatchList to add a new record.

+Missing Images (Only available in Items) - If you add a WatchList Item record for a movie or TV show and the image does not display, enable "Show WLI", click on Items, then enable "Missing Images" to see WatchListItems with missing images.

 # Demo Mode
 You can test out WatchList in demo mode without any setup.
 Adding and saving is currently disabled in demo mode.